 *He doesn’t do these things every day or even every week.

 One day my husband was frying bacon on the stove.
-My hubby stepped to the side for a second and so quickly my son had the tip of the pan in his little fingers.
-He was about to pull the frying bacon/grease all down on his beautiful little face!
+He stepped to the side for a second and my son had the tip of the pan in his little fingers so quickly.
+My toddler was moments away from pulling the frying bacon/grease all down on his beautiful little face!

 I started screaming “NO, NO, NO” and I sprinted as fast as I could to the stove.
 Thankfully I got the pan before he was able to pull it down.

 But you know what he did when I was saying “No“?…Nothing.